Mohamed-7018/Samir-Code-HandBook/README.md

 ## Encourage your knowldege
-You can also see my other apps ahivh will help you tho study different engineering travcks/
+You can also see my other apps ahivh will help you tho study different engineering tracks

 1- IEE App on google Play store